-So hopefully you can see how not delving further into the interest rate can cost you money, and this is before we’ve even looked at fees.
+So hopefully you can see how not delving further into the interest rate, and the utilised cashflow model, can cost you money, and this is before we’ve even looked at fees.

 With regards fees, it is not uncommon if you get it wrong for interest to only account for 50-60% of your total finance costs!

 If you would like to know more about how to keep your finance costs down, download our free report on slashing up to 50% off your finance costs as below.

 Chris Davidson is Managing Director of Discover & Invest Ltd, a specialist development finance brokerage and operator of the Discover Development Finance website.